 Expenditure is included in the Statement of Financial Activities on the accruals basis.
 These are based on the amounts payable for work done or services provided in the year.

 Raising funds

-Expenditure on raising funds comprise all costs relating to attracting voluntary income.
+Expenditure on raising funds comprise all costs relating to attracting voluntary income and investment management costs.

 Charitable activities